chinedufn/skeletal-animation-system/README.md

 skeletal-animation-system [![npm version](https://badge.fury.io/js/skeletal-animation-system.svg)](http://badge.fury.io/js/skeletal-animation-system) [![Build Status](https://travis-ci.org/chinedufn/skeletal-animation-system.svg?branch=master)](https://travis-ci.org/chinedufn/skeletal-animation-system)
 ===============

-> Calculate an animated 3d model's interpolated joint matrices
+> A standalone, stateless, dual quaternion based skeletal animation system built with interactive applications in mind

 ## Background / Initial Motivation

-At any given time your an animated 3d model's joint matrices will have different values, based on factors such as which animation you are currently playing, which groups of bones you want to animate, whether or not you want the animation to loop, the time elapsed since you started the animation and whether you want the old animation to blend into the new animation.

-skeletal-animation-system aims to provide a stateless API around these calculations, giving the user a flexible module for managing skeletal animations across different 3d models and bone groups.
+skeletal-animation-system aims to give the user a flexible module for managing skeletal animations across different 3d models and bone groups.

+`skeletal-animation-system` aims to provide a sane API for starting, stopping and interpolating skeletal animations.

+It supports blending between
+your previous and current animation when you switch animations.
+It also supports splitting your model into different bone groups such as the upper and lower body, allowing you to, for example, play a walking animation for your legs while playing a punch animation for your upper body.

+`skeletal-animation-system` does not maintain an internal state, but instead lets the modules consumer track thigns such as the current animation and the current clock time.

 ## Notes